-- 35. Hence, the authority hereby passes this order and issues the following directions under section 37 of the Act to ensure compliance of obligations cast upon the promoter as per the function entrusted to the authority under section 34(f): - i.
-The respondent/promoter is directed to pay interest to the complainant(s) against the paid-up amount at the prescribed rate of 11.10% p.a. for every month of delay from the due date of possession i.e., 31.12.2014 till offer of possession plus 2 months after obtaining occupation certificate from the competent authority or actual handing over of possession, whichever is earlier, as per section 18(1) of the Act of 2016 read with rule 15 of the rules. - ii.
-The arrears of such interest accrued from 31.12.2014 till the date of this order shall be paid by the promoter to the allottee(s) within a period of 90 days and the interest for every month of delay shall be paid by the promoter to the allottee(s) before 10th of the subsequent month as per rule 16(2) of the rules. - iii.
-The respondent/promoter is directed to handover possession of the unit/flat and execute conveyance deed in favour of the complainant(s) in terms of section 17(1) of the Act of 2016 on payment of stamp duty and registration charges as applicable, within three months after obtaining occupation certificate from the competent authority.

-- iv.
-The rate of interest chargeable from the allottee(s) by the promoter, in case of default shall be charged at the prescribed rate i.e., 11.10% by the respondent/promoter which is the same rate of interest which the promoter shall be liable to pay the allottee(s), in case of default i.e., the delay possession charges as per section 2(za) of the Act. - v.
-The complainant(s) is directed to pay outstanding dues, if any, after adjustment of interest for the delayed period. - vi.
-The respondent/promoter is further directed not to place any condition or ask the complainant to sign an indemnity of any nature whatsoever, which is prejudicial to her rights as has been decided by the authority in complaint bearing no. 4031 of 2019 titled as Varun Gupta V. Emaar MGF Land Ltd. - vii.
-The respondent/promoter shall not charge anything from the complainant(s) which is not part of the buyer's agreement. - viii.
+- i.
+The respondent is directed to pay interest to the complainant(s) against the paid-up amount at the prescribed rate of 10.85% p.a. for every month of delay from the due date of possession i.e., 31.08.2012 till offer of possession plus 2 months after obtaining completion occupation certificate from the competent authority or actual handing over of possession, whichever is earlier, as per section 18(1) of the Act of 2016 read with rule 15 of the rules. - ii.
+The arrears of such interest accrued from 31.08.2012 till the date of this order shall be paid by the promoter to the allottee(s) within a period of 90 days and the interest for every month of delay shall be paid by the promoter to the allottee(s) before 10th of the subsequent month as per rule 16(2) of the rules. - iii.
+The respondent is directed to handover possession of the unit/flat in question to the complainant(s) in terms of the apartment buyer's agreement executed between the parties. - iv.
+The rate of interest chargeable from the allottee(s) by the promoter, in case of default shall be charged at the prescribed rate i.e., 10.85% by the respondent/promoter which is the same rate of interest which the promoter shall be liable to pay the allottee(s), in case of default i.e., the delayed possession charges as per section 2(za) of the Act. - The complainant(s) are directed to pay outstanding dues, if any, after adjustment of interest for the delayed period. - vi.
+The respondent is further directed not to place any condition or ask the complainants to sign an indemnity of any nature whatsoever, which is prejudicial to their rights as has been decided by the authority in complaint bearing no. 4031 of 2019 titled as Varun Gupta V. Emaar MGF Land Ltd.

+- vii.
+The respondent shall not charge anything from the complainant(s) which is not part of the buyer's agreement. - viii.
 A period of 90 days is given to the respondent to comply with the directions given in this order and failing which legal consequences would follow. - 36.
-This decision shall mutatis mutandis apply to cases mentioned in para 3 of this order. - 37.
-Complaint stands disposed of.
+This decision shall mutatis mutandis apply to cases mentioned in para 3 of this order.

+37. Complaint stands disposed off.